equinor/ert/README.md

 Now, simply switch to Intel, and install Python and set up a virtualenv as instructed below.

-## Documentation

-Documentation for ert is located at [https://ert.readthedocs.io/en/latest/](https://ert.readthedocs.io/en/latest/).

 ## Developing

-ERT was originally written in C/C++ but most new code is Python.
+ert was originally written in C/C++ but most new code is Python.

 ### Developing Python